GuillermoSpritzer/MarsRover2/README.md

 Running the ApplicationIn Debug Mode

+Navigate to the ClientApp subdirectory in a CLI and run "npm install".
+This will download the npm dependencies.

+In the ClientApp subdirectory in a CLI and run "npm start".
+This will start the React dev server which builds the JS in real-time.

 Load the Cambium.MarsRover solution in Visual Studio 2019.

 Select the "Cambium.MarsRover Debug" profile and press run.
 This will start the backend service.

-Navigate to the ClientApp subdirectory in a CLI and run npm install.
-This will download the npm dependencies.

-In the ClientApp subdirectory in a CLI and run "npm start".
-This will start the React dev server which builds the JS in real-time.